cdent/etcd-compute/INSTALL.md

 interrupted, it will reserve that inventory to prevent workloads being scheduled to this node.

-You may have as many hypervisors hosts as you like.
+You may have as many hypervisor hosts as you like.

 # Schedule Host